Most mental and psychological problems

 Different psychological and mental problems, same causes

-Symptoms of depression and some other psychological and mental problems
+Symptoms of psychological and mental problems

-Consequences of many psychological and mental problems
+Consequences of psychological and mental problems

-Secondary causes of psychological and mental problems
+Causes of psychological and mental problems

 Risk factors for psychological and mental problems